MelleD/pm-index-card/README.md

 ### Manual

-1. Download the 'pm-index-card.js' from the latest [release](https://github.com/MelleD/pm-index-card/releases) (with right click, save link as)
+1. Download the 'pm-index-card.js' from the latest [release][release-url] (with right click, save link as)
 1. Place the downloaded file on your Home Assistant machine in the `config/www` folder (when there is no `www` folder in the folder where your `configuration.yaml` file is, create it and place the file there)
 1. In Home Assistant go to `Configuration->Lovelace Dashboards->Resources` (When there is no `resources` tag on the `Lovelace Dashboard` page, enable advanced mode in your account settings, and retry this step)
 1. Add a new resource